 \subsection{Billiards in Ideal polyhedrons}

-To give structure to our proof for the main result(Theorem \ref{coding}), we will split it into three parts, wherein we start with a lemma from elementary metric spaces.
-Then we will follow it up with establishing of coding rules(Theorem \ref{ideal}) and then the conjugacy between the space of codes and the space of pointed geodesics(Theorem \ref{coding}).
+To give structure to our proof for the main result (Theorem \ref{coding}), we split it into three parts, wherein we start with a lemma from elementary metric space theory.
+Then we follow it up with establishing of coding rules (Theorem \ref{ideal}) followed by defining the conjugacy between the space of codes and the space of pointed geodesics (Theorem \ref{coding}).

 \bl Let $x \in \mathbb{B}^3$ be a fixed point.
 Then every hyperbolic plane $p \in \mathbb{B}^3$ which does not contain $x$ divides $\mathbb{B}^3$ into two open half spaces $H^+_p$ and $H^-_p$ with $x \in H^-_p$.
 Further, let $(p_n)_{n\geq 0}$ be a sequence of hyperbolic planes with the additional properties that $p_{n+1} \subset H^+_{p_n}$ for all $n$ and $d(p_n,x) \rightarrow \infty$.
 Then the halfspaces $H^+_{p_n}$ determine a unique ideal point $\eta \in \partial \mathbb{B}^3 $ and each geodesic originating from a point $y \in H^-_{p_0}$ and ending in $\eta$ penetrates successively once through each of the hyperbolic planes $(p_n)_{n\geq 0}$.\el